prascle/CloudComPy/doc/BuildUbuntuNative.md

 ## Build on Ubuntu 20.04 with native packages

+**Note: these instructions are not up-to-date.
+Building the latest sources with native packages probably requires a more recent distribution!**.

 On Ubuntu 20.04, you can install the development versions of the prerequisites with:

 **TODO: complete the list, many packages are required...**